 Poor oral hygiene may also play a role in the development of other health conditions.

-Brushing twice daily with a fluoride toothpaste and flossing once daily are the best ways to remove plaque from teeth and prevent tartar from forming.
+Brushing twice daily with fluoride toothpaste and flossing once daily can help remove plaque from teeth and prevent tartar from forming.

-Other home remedies that can remove plaque include oil pulling and brushing the teeth with baking soda.
+Other home remedies that can prevent plaque buildup include brushing the teeth with baking soda toothpaste and using a water flosser.

 Visiting a dentist for regular checkups and cleanings is another essential step for maintaining good oral hygiene.

-For people with excessive plaque or severe gum disease, a dentist may also recommend prescription-strength mouthwashes or changes to the person’s oral care routine.
+For people with excessive plaque or severe gum disease, a dentist may also recommend prescription-strength mouthwash or changes to the person’s oral care routine.